leenocturno/Data-Science-Portfolio/README.md

 ## About Me

 - My name, Li Feng, is pronounced as "lee-fung".
 In Chinese tradition, the last name comes before the given name.
 Therefore, "Li" is my last name, and "Feng" is my given name.
-In accordance with Chinese naming customs, I do not have a middle name, and "Li Feng" is my complete legal name.
+In accordance with Chinese naming customs, I do not have a middle name, and "Li Feng" is my full legal name.
-- Earned my Bachelor's degree in English/Chinese translation.
-Worked as a Chinese/Spanish translator for my first job while living in several countries in Latin America.
+- I began my career as a Spanish-Chinese translator, which gave me the opportunity to live and work across sevral countries in Latin America.
-- Currently living in Seattle and working in the Knowledge Management field for a large pharmaceutical company.
-I have 6 years of experience in documentation management and data management in the regulatory field.
-- My skills and experience cover almost all aspects of documentation managemnet: composing, editing, controlling, quantitative analysis of document records, and project management.
-- Current position primarily involves:
-  - Management of documents:
-    - ranging from small to large quantities.
-    - both in a controlled and non-controlled environment.
-  - Analysis and management of department KPIs.
-  - Project management responsibilities.
+- In 2016, I moved to the United States and worked in multiple roles focused on document management and regulatory compliance.
+- Over the past 2 years, I have been transitioning into the Data Science field.
+- My core ability is identifying, framing, and solving complex real-world problems with data-driven approaches such as exploratory data analysis, statistical modeling, machine learning, and collboration with cross-functional teams while leveraging available resources.

 ## Projects